Volunteer and Live in a Buddhist Monastery: Stay Connected with Peace and CompassionTweet

 From the beautiful hills of Sri Lanka to the mystic Himalayas of Nepal, and the culturally rich lands of India and serene Thailand, you can volunteer in the monasteries around any of these countries.
 While at a Buddhist Monastery, you can indulge in any of the acts of learning and sharing.
 You may join the monks at prayer, or you may learn about their traditions, beliefs, and culture.
 You can also meditate alongside the monks to get connected to peace and solitude.
 Also, you can share some of your lingual knowledge and teach English to monks.
 Hence you can utilize your free time by signing up for a productive volunteering experience at a Buddhist Monastery.

-Following are the numerous types of Buddhist Monastery Volunteer Abroad Programs that you can enroll:
+Following are the numerous types of Buddhist Monastery volunteer and travel abroad Programs that you can enroll:

 Teaching English To Buddhist Monks :